jonnybojangles/grunt-dustjs-linkedin/README.md

 Specifies the name to be used for the compiled dust template's register function.
 Defaults to using the destination path with no extension.
 If a function is provided, then the arguments: data and options will be provided.
 Data will contain `file`.
 Options are a copy of the options given to the task.

+#### resolve
+Type: `Boolean|Function`

+Resolves a module path based on a template name.
+Resolve is used to resolve templates included via the partial feature in DustJS.
+Defaults to using the default name function to resolve partial templates.
+If a function is provided, then the arguments: data and options will be provided.
+Data will contain `file`.
+Options are a copy of the options given to the task.
+Returning false will tell the task to ignore that partial.

 #### optimizers
 Type: `Object`